hashicorp/terraform-plugin-framework/docs/design/schemas.md

 Secondly, consider what happens if a backwards-incompatible change is made in the Terraform protocol.
 In this case, a new Terraform protocol major version would be needed anyway, so the compatibility status of `framework.Schema` is no worse than `tfprotov5.schema`.

 Note that in the case of Terraform protocol v5 and v6, despite a major version increase, the functional change made is backwards-compatible with respect to the schema, so `tfprotov6.Schema` is a backwards-compatible extension of `tfprotov5.Schema`.
 Wrapping these types in a `framework.Schema` type hides this complexity from users and saves them the work of updating their use of `tfprotovN.Schema` if something similar happens in the future.

+#### Tradeoff: helpfulness

+The new framework should guide users toward the proper use of block and attribute types.
+For example, it should be obvious to users when they can use `Optional`, `Computed`, and `Sensitive` when using block, collection, and structural Terraform types.
+This is an infamous difficulty which `helper/schema` does not help users to navigate.

+Like other implementation details of any `framework.Schema` type, the way the framework structures its types, or perhaps throws errors when an invalid combination of attributes and flags is attempted, is out of scope for this document - however, there may need to be some tradeoff here between brevity and helpfulness.